-"Key changes to the classroom were: lectures in their traditional format were eliminated, in-class time was spent clarifying understandings, resolving questions, expanding on both theory and application for a deeper understanding of the concepts, looking at real world applications, and providing design practice to the students."5)
+"Key changes to the classroom were: lectures in their traditional format were eliminated, in-class time was spent clarifying understandings, resolving questions, expanding on both theory and application for a deeper understanding of the concepts, looking at real world applications, and providing design practice to the students...
+Frustration levels may be higher for some of the students as they are pushed to perform in a new environment."
+5)